douglasnaphas/madliberation-scripts/scripts/010-2021_Video_Seder.md

 That wasn’t terrible.

 But things didn’t get better when God said, “Let there be Lice!” and every single speck of Eygptian dirt morphed into lice.
 What was once {{ something dirty // gardening gloves, after a day in the garden // _ is dirty. // my shoes, after a strenuous hike }} crawled with vermin.
-Lice danced {{ in a place where one wouldn’t want lice  // around your neck // wouldn’t want lice _. // in my mouth }} {{ places that can get dirty // children’s rooms //  // kitchen cabinets }} were now bursting with lice, instead of dirt.
+Lice danced {{ in a place where one wouldn’t want lice  // around your neck // wouldn’t want lice _. // in my mouth }}. {{ places that can get dirty // Children’s rooms //  // Kitchen cabinets }} were now bursting with lice, instead of dirt.
 The dirty dishes were now licey dishes.
 Sand castles became lice castles.

 “My king,” pleaded one child, “please free the Jews, for I am caked in lice.”
 His name was Lice Cake, and his only wish was that he could go back to being caked in dirt.